Or, why it does actually make a great deal of sense.

 Cost and the Final (again) Decision

-This is of course the ‘big un’ and whilst we might discuss the finer points of bring back weights or UCAV’s the decision to revert to the F35B was very much about the Pound notes.
+This is of course the ‘big un’ and whilst we might discuss the finer points of bringing back weights or UCAVs’s the decision to revert to the F35B was very much about the Pound notes.

 The bottom line of F35 costs is this, we simply do not know beyond estimates and something else that people often do not appreciate is this, JCA is not yet passed Main Gate and thus, no budget has been allocated for the demonstration and manufacture phase, in short, we don’t know how much each one costs and we don’t know how much we have to spend.